 Students must submit applications by February 15 for the upcoming summer and are notified about acceptance in mid-March.
 The fellowship begins in mid-June and ends in mid-August.

 Our Urology Residency is a five-year program designed to equip future urologists with expertise in all aspects of urologic medical and surgical care, provide experience in interpreting clinical and research data, and foster a compassionate approach to patient care.

 Our department offers fellowships directed by internationally known experts in the following subspecialties:

 The Department of Urology offers opportunities for trainees and medical professionals both through NYU Grossman School of Medicine’s continuing medical education (CME) programs and through our department’s Urology Grand Rounds and Case of the Month newsletter.

 Urology Grand Rounds occur Wednesdays from 6:30 to 8:30AM at the Skirball fourth floor conference room.

 The Case of the Month newsletter helps our department pursue its educational mission by presenting an especially interesting or complex case, written by a member of our faculty.
 Below are Case of the Month newsletters for the most recent 12 months:

-- August 2020: Management of Urethral Stenosis After Treatment for Prostate Cancer, by Lee C. Zhao, MD
+- February 2023: Management of Bilateral Ureteroenteric Stricture After Urinary Diversion, by Lee C. Zhao, MD

-- July 2020: The Role of Varicocelectomy and Diagnostic Testis Biopsy in Men with Non-Obstructive Azoospermia, by Bobby B. Najari, MD
+- November 2022: Managing Fertility in Men with Hypogonadotropic Hypogonadism, by Bobby B. Najari, MD